 It might sound obvious, but keeping a diary (I have a phone and paper diary) can be a lifesaver when remembering how many days or hours you’ve worked for clients that month.
 I also got a logo made by a friend (CMYK Ben), I made invoice templates and an email signature, which are all worth taking that bit of time and money as you want to give good impressions on your communications.
 I then created a document of all my monthly expenses and invoices.

 Time is precious

 Track your time as much as possible.
-If you’re stuck on an unplanned phone call for an hour with a client, that time needs to be charged to them and communicate this to clients clearly at the beginning.
-You want to avoid disputes with clients at all costs so make sure all agreements of pay, time frames and sign off procedure for approvals or any extra time are all in writing (and you’ve re-read to make sure they can’t be misinterpreted) before you start working with someone.
+If you’re stuck on an unplanned phone call for an hour with a client, that time needs to be charged to them, and communicate this to clients clearly at the beginning.
+You want to avoid disputes with clients at all costs so make sure all agreements of pay, time frames and sign-off procedure for approvals or any extra time are all in writing (and you’ve re-read them to make sure they can’t be misinterpreted) before you start working with someone.

 Saira Nisa, Director at High Aspirations

 Keep finances in order

 Keep 12 poly-pockets labeled for each month.
 Each month, add all invoices and receipts in and keep track of what you’ve spent, where, and when.
 Then when it reaches the end of the financial year it’s much easier to go through.

 If you don’t want to take the leap into freelance full-time, work on a freelance basis part-time until you build up enough business and income to take it full-time.
 Going solo is hard work, and while it may look easy on the outside, the reality is very different.
 So, give yourself time to adjust and give it a trial first.

 Everyone you meet is a potential client, key contact, future business partner or supplier.
 Keep business cards on you at all times as you never know who you might meet.
 Follow up with new contacts after you’ve met them, not only is it courtesy but it helps to cement that relationship.

 Lastly, to help you get on your journey to going freelance, here are the tools you need: